boristsr/gdcorner-website/_documentation/rushhour/11-vehicleimporter.md

 Once you have prepared and exporter via the Blender addon, you can import this vehicle using Rush Hour.

+## Features

+- Correct handling of brake calipers
+- Ability to use Nanite static meshes
+- Several supported template vehicles
+- Custom template vehicles
+- Can be adapted to existing vehicle prep pipelines

 ## Open The Vehicle Import Menu

 In your content browser, ensure that the "Show Plugin Content" and "Show Engine Content" options are enabled.